BlakeDerbin/singularity-docker-autoarch/README.md

 * sh build_automated.sh -u /home/user -s 3.8.3 -g 1.16.4

-If your user directory is **NOT /home/ubuntu** you will need to use the -u flag to specifiy the directory your user directory.
+If your user directory is **NOT /home/ubuntu** you will need to use the -u flag to specifiy the user directory.